-Some newer studies have shown that soon-to-be mothers that have low vitamin D levels had a higher chance of their children having ADD or ADHD.
+Some newer studies have shown that soon-to-be mothers with low vitamin D levels had a higher chance of their children having ADD or ADHD.

-Vitamin d overdose symptoms are called hypervitaminosis D. That means that vitamin D levels are so high in the body that it starts causing bodily harm, which can lead to hypercalcemia and many symptoms.
+Vitamin d overdose symptoms are called hypervitaminosis D. That means that vitamin D levels are so high in the body that it starts causing bodily harm, leading to hypercalcemia and many symptoms.

-Some newer studies that took Zinc with a psychostimulant showed about 40% less in the stimulant needed to function at optimal levels.
+Some newer studies that took Zinc with a psychostimulant showed about 40% less stimulant needed to function at optimal levels.

 Scientists have also proven in some studies that it benefits ADHD and ADD symptoms in general.
 Blood is drawn to measure Zinc, as it is ok to take 20-25 mg. of Zinc daily to your child before doing a blood test.
 Adults can take 20-25mg. of Zinc twice a day.